gajananpp/puppeteer-ide-extension/README.md

 ## Privacy
 This extension is standalone. **It doesn't make any external api calls**.
 You can inspect network of page/extension and source code in this repo.

+## Todo

+- [x] Add multi tab/script support.
+- [x] Add theme switch.
+- [x] Print unhandled errors in console tab of inspected window.
+- [ ] Binding keyboard shortcut with script for execution with devtools opened.
+- [ ] Suggesting xPath of currently selected element when `$0` typed in editor.
+- [ ] Adjustable delay in execution.
+- [ ] Show used / available when chrome storage space.

 ## FAQ